goromal/task-tools/README.md

   - P2: ... tasks must be completed within a month.

+  - P3: ... tasks must be completed within 90 days.

   Deletion / failure criteria:

-  - P[0-2]: [T] ... tasks that have not be completed within the appropriate window.
+  - P[0-3]: [T] ... tasks that have not be completed within the appropriate window.

 Options: